landon-thull/leetcode/README.md

 # Leetcode Problems
 These are my solutions to various Leetcode problems.
+All the solutions are written in Java, as it is my language of choice.
 I create these explanations for both the public and myself.
 I find it very useful to make myself walk through each problem and write a detailed guide.

+Most of the explanation files contain links to relevant details on methods and datatypes used in the function.

 ## Directory:
 ### Strings